graphql/dataloader/README.md

   - *maxBatchSize*: Default `Infinity`.
 Limits the number of items that get passed in to the `batchLoadFn`.

   - *cache*: Default `true`.
-Set to `false` to disable caching, instead creating a new Promise and new key in the `batchLoadFn` for every load.
+Set to `false` to disable memoization caching, instead creating a new Promise and new key in the `batchLoadFn` for every load of the same key.

   - *cacheKeyFn*: A function to produce a cache key for a given load key.
     Defaults to `key => key`.
 Useful to provide when JavaScript objects are keys